Do I need any experience?

 How long has WOLV been around?

 WOLV-TV started during the 1994-1995 academic year, when a couple of students were shocked to learn that the prestigious University of Michigan did not have a student television station.
 Led by Danny Schwab (President), Scott Doyne (Vice-President), and Jeff Holzhausen (Sports Director), WOLV’s main aim was to get the project off the ground.
 Because WOLV did not have a studio, the main focus of production was airing Michigan Ice Hockey games.
-Since the first year, WOLV has made many advances, including a fully-operational studio and industry-standard equipment.
+Since the first year, WOLV has grown to three on-air departments, ten shows, and dozens upon dozens of faithful crew members.

 How can I advertise on WOLV?

 If you are interested in advertising on WOLV-TV, please check out the Service: Advertising page of our website.
 There you will find all of the necessary information and contact names to begin advertising on WOLV.
-For any additional questions, feel free to email firstname.lastname@example.org.
+For any additional questions, email firstname.lastname@example.org.